jmirwin1/jmirwin1/README.md

-<h1>Hi there, my name is James Michael Irwin,an <a href="https://www.linkedin.com/in/james-michael-irwin-294391b4/">IT Professional
+<h1>Hi there, my name is James Michael Irwin, an <a href="https://www.linkedin.com/in/james-michael-irwin-294391b4/"> IT Professional

 Information Technology Projects: